CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 | **Rollout Controls** | Percentage-based deployment | Manages update distribution |
 | **Monitoring** | Automated metrics collection | Tracks deployment success |

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding app store reviews for bug fixes is a game changer."
 > – Bessie Cooper

-Capgo's integration costs about $300 per month for ongoing CI/CD operations, offering a more affordable option compared to alternatives like AppFlow, which costs around $6,000 annually [\[1\]](https://capgo.app/).
+CodePushGo's integration costs about $300 per month for ongoing CI/CD operations, offering a more affordable option compared to alternatives like AppFlow, which costs around $6,000 annually [\[1\]](https://capgo.app/).

 ###### sbb-itb-f9944d2